-In 2011, the death of 291 individuals by suicide occurred in Region 7.
 The ages that saw the most suicides were adults between 25 and 54 with the highest rates of suicide in adults aged 75 and older.
-The total number of suicide numbers illustrated below are from counties having 10 or more suicide cases between 1999 and 2013 was 4604 suicides with a rate of about 13.6.
+The total number of suicide cases between 1999 and 2014 was 1,583.

 Supportive data from the Centers for Disease Control and Prevention, National Vital Statistics System: 2006-10 also reports similar results.
 For a population of 2,820,031, the average annual deaths from 2006-2010 was 312 in Region 7.
-Additionally, the age-adjusted (adjusted to 2000 estimates) death rate for suicide (per 100,000 population) for Region 7 was 11.78.
-In comparison, Texas had a 10.99 rate while the U.S. was calculated to have a death rate at 11.57.
+Additionally, the age-adjusted (adjusted to 2000 estimates) death rate for suicide (per 100,000 population) for Texas was 12.1 rate.
 The Healthy People 2020 Target seeks to observe suicide death rates below 10.20.
-Unfortunately, suicide death rates in Region 7 from 2006-10 and the most recent 2007-11 does not reflect any indication of dropping to the Healthy People 2020 Target suicide rate goal, especially with increasing suicide numbers reported annually.
+Unfortunately, suicide death rates in Region 7 from 2012-14 do not reflect any indication of dropping to the Healthy People 2020 Target suicide rate goal, especially with increasing suicide numbers reported annually.